-- There is a considerable body of evidence that links childhood overweight and obesity with a number of long-term and immediate physiological and psychological health risks.
-This chapter examines the patterns of overweight and obesity among children aged 2-15, and the relationship between these measures and a number of demographic variables.
-Children's own perceptions of their weight and their parents' perceptions are also examined. - Mean body mass index (BMI) was slightly lower for boys than girls (18.1kg/m2 and 18.4kg/m2 respectively).
-In both boys and girls mean BMI increased with age, from 16.5kg/m2 for boys and 16.4kg/m2 for girls aged 2-4 to 20.9kg/m2 for boys and 21.9kg/m2 for girls aged 13-15. - Among children aged 2-15, 14% of both boys and girls were classed as obese, and 28% of both boys and girls were classed as either overweight or obese.
-Children aged 11-15 were more likely to be obese (19% of both boys and girls) than those aged 2-10 (11% and 10% respectively). - Levels of obesity varied according to socio-economic status.
-Among children aged 2-15, levels of obesity were highest for boys in the lowest quintile of equivalised household income (19%) and for girls in the three lowest quintiles (15% to 17%).
-Likewise, the prevalence of obesity was higher among those living in the two most deprived quintiles of the Index of Multiple Deprivation (16% to 19% for both boys and girls). - Among boys aged 2-15, mean BMI increased by 0.4kg/m2 between 1995 and 2012 (from 17.7kg/m2 to 18.1kg/m2).
-For girls, the increase was 0.3kg/m2 from 18.1kg/m2 to 18.4kg/m2). - The prevalence of obesity has increased since 1995, when 11% of boys and 12% of girls aged 2-15 were obese.
+- There is considerable evidence linking childhood overweight and obesity with a number of long-term and immediate physiological and psychological health risks.
+This chapter examines the patterns of overweight and obesity among children aged 2-15 in 2013, and the relationship between these measures and a number of demographic variables.
+Children's own perceptions of their weight and their parents' perceptions are also examined. - In both boys and girls aged 2-15, mean body mass index (BMI) increased with age, from 16.8kg/m for boys and 16.4kg/m for girls aged 2-4 to 20.8kg/m for boys and 22.2kg/m for girls aged 13-15. - Among children aged 2-15, 16% of boys and 15% of girls were classed as obese, and 14% of both boys and girls were classed as overweight.
+Overall 30% of boys and 29% of girls were classed as either overweight or obese. - Levels of obesity varied according to socio-economic status.
+Among children aged 2-15, levels of obesity were highest in the lowest quintile of equivalised household income (22% of boys and 21% of girls) compared with those in the highest quintile (7% and 6% respectively).
+Likewise, the prevalence of obesity was higher among those living in the two most deprived quintiles of the Index of Multiple Deprivation, from 17% to 22% for boys and 16% to 21% for girls. - The prevalence of obesity has increased since 1995, when 11% of boys and 12% of girls aged 2-15 were obese.
 There was a steady increase up to around 2004 and 2005, where obesity peaked at 18% to 19% among both boys and girls.
-Levels have been slightly lower than this peak in the last few years, with little change, with 17% of boys and 16% of girls obese in 2011.
-The levels in 2012, at 14% for both boys and girls, were lower than in 2011 though not statistically significantly so. - There were differences in trends according to age.
-Among both boys and girls, there was a similar pattern of increase for those aged 2-10 and 11-15 up to the peak around 2004/2005; since then the proportion who were obese in the 11-15 age group has remained at a broadly similar level (with some fluctuation) among both sexes.
-Among those aged 2-10 the proportion who were obese has decreased significantly from 17% of both boys and girls in 2005 to 11% of boys and 10% of girls in 2012. - When children aged 8-15 were asked about their perception of their weight, 61% of boys and 54% of girls felt that they were about the right weight, while 11% of boys and 15% of girls felt that they were too heavy, and 8% of boys and 4% of girls thought they were too light (19% of boys and 26% of girls were not sure).
-The majority of children
+Levels have been slightly lower than this peak since then.
+The levels in 2013, at 16% for boys and 15% for girls, were not statistically significantly different from those over the last three or four years. - There were differences in trends according to age.
+Among children aged 11-15, the proportion who were obese has remained at a broadly similar level (with some fluctuation) since the peak in 2004/2005.
+Among those aged 2-10 the proportion who were obese has decreased significantly from 17% of both boys and girls in 2005 to 13% of boys and 12% of girls in 2013. - When children aged 8-15 were asked about their perception of their weight, 58% of boys and 52% of girls felt that they were about the right weight, while 11% of boys and 15% of girls felt that they were too heavy, and 10% of boys and 4% of girls thought they were too light (21% of boys and 28% of girls were not sure).
+Just under a quarter of children who thought that they were about the right weight were overweight (15%) or obese (8%). - The majority of both mothers and fathers of children aged 4-15 thought that their child was about the right weight (80% of mothers, 85% of fathers for boys, and 80% and 78% respectively for girls). - Most parents who thought their child was about the right weight were correct;